spatie/laravel-permission/README.md

 You can use Laravel's native `@can` directive to check if a user has a certain permission.

 ## Combine with a middleware
-One way to accomplisch this would be to make a new Middleware ourselfs.
+One way to accomplish this would be to make a new Middleware ourselfs.

 ``` bash
 $ php artisan make:middleware RoleMiddleware